praiskup/praiskup.github.io/_drafts/2022-07-18-sha1-distrusted.md

     Error: GPG check FAILED

-## How to sign packages?
+## How am I supposed to sign packages, then?

+Please switch to SHA-256 (or SHA-512).
+With the `rpmsign` utility, one option is to move he signing host to a newer distro than RHEL 7.

-Third party package providers should switch to `SHA256`.
-With `rpmsign`, one can edit the `%__gpg_sign_cmd` macro (copied from `/usr/lib/rpm/macros`) and add `--digest-algo sha256 ` option explicitly, e.g. in `~/.rpmmacros`:
+One can also modify the `%__gpg_sign_cmd` macro (copy-pasted from the `/usr/lib/rpm/macros` file) so it contains the `--digest-algo sha256 ` option.
+Can be done in the `~/.rpmmacros` file:

     %__gpg_sign_cmd                 %{__gpg} \
             gpg --batch --no-verbose --no-armor --passphrase-fd 3 \
             %{?_gpg_digest_algo:--digest-algo %{_gpg_digest_algo}} \
+            --no-secmem-warning \
-            --no-secmem-warning --digest-algo sha256 \
+            --digest-algo sha256 \
             -u "%{_gpg_name}" -sbo %{__signature_filename} %{__plaintext_filename}

 For more info take a look at [signing KB article][kb-signing].
 With OBS signd, there's `sign -h sha256` [option][obs-sign-man].

-## I still want to install SHA1 signed package!
+## I still want to install SHA-1 signed package!

 This is discouraged.
 Even a signature from a years old RPM could be hacked recently by an attacker.
 If you **really** know what you are doing, there's a possibility to use `dnf --nogpgcheck` option.

-Alternatively you can also switch to the legacy policy:
+Alternatively you can also switch to the legacy crypto policy:

     update-crypto-policies --set LEGACY

-Or explicitly allow the SHA1:
+Or explicitly allow the SHA-1:

     update-crypto-policies --set DEFAULT:SHA1